marcinsaj/FlipDisc/README.md

-... to do" FLIP7 (ToFlip7, Flip7), update Clear & All
+... to do: FLIP7 (ToFlip7, Flip7), update Clear & All
 ...work in progress...:
 ...work in progress...:
 ...work in progress...: